 For links to each daily post, see here.

 What a strange, long trip it’s been.
 The CDT will go into the record books as the thru-hike that never stopped testing, frustrating, enchanting, and forever changing me.
 It was the best of times and worst of times, all wrapped into a long and incongruous season of hiking.
 To further prolong the magic, I went straight onto the Arizona Trail only a week after finishing the CDT in Grants, NM.
 I wanted to get the full experience of hiking from Canada to Mexico for the second summer/fall in a row but somehow fell a bit short in replicating that magical feeling I got at the end of the PCT.
-That trail was just such a smooth and perfect ride while the CDT is all about staying flexible, patient and calm while adjusting to the many curve-balls it throws at you.
+That trail was just such a smooth and perfect ride while the CDT is all about staying flexible, patient and calm while adjusting to the many curve-balls.

 Start: April 22nd, 2019 Start: June 25th, 2019